skilld-labs/kaizer/scripts/theme-generator/README.md

 Linting and auto-fixers are already included in `build` command.
 So normally if you are using `yarn build` or `make build` commands - it's already enough.
-But if for some reason you want to just lint assets without `build` task simply run `yarn lint` command (or via docker `make lint`).
+But if you want to just lint assets without `build` task simply run `yarn lint` command (or via docker `make lint`).
 And if you want to auto-fix linting errors, run `yarn lint:fix` (or via docker `make lint:fix`)

-All warnings are interpreting by all kind of linters as errors, because everyone want to have clear theme.
+All warnings are interpreting by all kind of linters as errors.
 So if you are using CI or some custom scripts before `git commit` for validation or something, you will get failed results even in case of `warnings`.